arcan1s/awesome-widgets/README.md

 **GPU device**

-Select one of supported GPU devices. `auto` will enable auto selection.
+Select one of supported GPU devices. `auto` will enable auto selection, `disable` will disable definition of GPU states.
 Default is `auto`.

 **HDD**

-Select one of HDDs for HDD temperature monitor. `all` will enable monitor for all devices.
+Select one of HDDs for HDD temperature monitor. `all` will enable monitor for all devices, `disable` will disable definition of HDD temperature.
 Default is `all`.

 **hddtemp cmd**